Market

 Interest rate sensitivity - variable rate instruments

-Credit risk Is the risk of financial loss to the company If a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the company? receivables from customer.
+Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the company's receivables from customer.
 The Company establishes an allowance for doubtful debts, impairment and expected credit loss that represents it estimate an allowance for doubtful debts, impairment and expected credit loss that represents its estimate on expected credit loss.

 A. Trade receivables